hirosystems/stacks-subnets/docs/getting-started.md

 )
 ```

-Note that this contract implements the `mint-from-subnet-trait` and the SIP-009 `nft-trait.` When `mint-from-subnet-trait` is implemented, it allows an NFT to be minted on the subnet, then later withdrawn to the L1.
+Note that this contract implements the `mint-from-subnet-trait` and the SIP-009
+`nft-trait.` When `mint-from-subnet-trait` is implemented, it allows an NFT to
+be minted on the subnet, then later withdrawn to the L1.

 #### Creating the subnet (L2) contract

-Next, we will manually create the subnet contract at _./contracts/simple-nft-l2.clar_ with `touch contracts/simple-nft-l2.clar` in terminal.
+Next, we will manually create the subnet contract at

-Next, we will create the subnet contract at _./contracts/simple-nft-l2.clar_.
-As mentioned earlier, Clarinet does not support deploying subnet contracts yet, so we will manually create this file and add the following contents:
+_./contracts/simple-nft-l2.clar_.
+This can be accomplished using the "New
+File..." interface in your editor, or with `touch contracts/simple-nft-l2.clar`
+in the terminal.

 :::note

+_We are not using Clarinet to add this contract because we do not want it to be
+deployed on the Stacks network, and Clarinet does not yet support deployment on
-You can use Clarinet to create the Clarity file at the specific location by entering into the terminal `clarinet contract new simple-nft-l2` or you can manually create a new file.
-But note that Clarinet will not deploy this contract to the subnet; instead, in a later step, you will write and run a Stacks.js script that communicates to the subnet node.
+the subnet.
+Instead, in a later step, we will write and run a Stacks.js script
+that communicates to the subnet node to deploy this contract._

 :::

+Open the new file and add the following content:

 ```clarity
 (define-constant CONTRACT_OWNER tx-sender)